Fostering Inclusive Economic Opportunities

 When economic opportunity is inclusive, significant development happens…

 We believe that when economic opportunity is inclusive for every community and every person, significant development happens.
-To contribute towards this, we work to see that youths, women, disabled persons, have access to needed information, knowledge, skills, technology and support, to pursue in-demand contemporary jobs, business dreams & opportunities.
+To contribute towards this, we work to see that youths, women & disabled persons have access (early in their life) to needed information, basic to advance knowledge, skills and technology, to pursue in-demand contemporary jobs, business aspirations & opportunities.
 Specifically, for these people and communities, we:

 1).
-Provide guidance with contemporary career choices and planning towards rewarding, impactful careers
+Provide guidance with contemporary career choices and planning towards rewarding, impactful & successful careers

 i.
 Help youths identify Interest & talent through assessment and evaluation: Situational assessment & counseling will focus on helping individuals identify and better articulate their unique interests, personality, values, beliefs, preferences and talent to determine how well they may match with a fulfilling career path.
 This sets precedence to an effective career support plan and execution.